CascadeSTEAM/cascadesteam.github.io/index.md

 Free.
 Open to everyone.
 All are welcome.
 Family friendly.
 Bring your friends!
 See our [Meetup Page](https://meetup.com/cascadesteam) for all events.
 See descriptions of our programs below.

 ## Programs
+Our efforts are organized into programs, each of which is rooted in education, shared learning experiences, building relationships, and community impact, including:
-- **Community Groups**: Organizing communities of aspiring, current, or retired professionals focusing on a STEAM subtopic, including Citizen Science, Cybersecurity, Data Engineering, Engineering, IT, Linux (collab with [LinuxFest Northwest](https://lfnw.org)), Software Development (collab with [Bellingham Codes](https://https://bellingham.codes)), and growing.
+- **Community Groups**: Organizing communities of aspiring, current, or retired professionals focusing on a STEAM subtopic, including Citizen Science, Cybersecurity, Data Engineering, Engineering, IT, Linux, and Software Development.
+Efforts are in open collaboration with community partners, including [Bellingham Codes](https://https://bellingham.codes), [Bellingham Makerspace](https://bellinghammakerspace.org), [BTC Raspberry Pi Club](https://www.raspberrypiclub.org), and [LinuxFest Northwest](https://lfnw.org).
 - **Mentorship**: Connecting students and professionals, junior and senior professionals, and/or peers for organized and supportive personal and professional betterment.
 - **Internship** - Supporting students through internship and benefitting local nonprofit community partners through the execution of student projects.
 - **Group Projects**: Shared learning experiences focusing on educational concepts.